 Why Do Hostel Lockouts Exist?

-It's typically for cleaning purposes -- if the cleaners need to make or change the beds, it's easier to do so if backpackers aren't in their taking a nap; if they need to tidy up the bathroom or common room, they can do so more efficiently if there's nobody else in the room.
+It's typically for cleaning purposes -- if the cleaners need to make or change the beds, it's easier to do so if backpackers aren't in there taking a nap; if they need to tidy up the bathroom or common room, they can do so more efficiently if nobody else is in the room.

 If, as mentioned above, the owners are the sole staff members in the hostel, utilizing a lockout is the only time when they'll be able to leave the hostel to do some errands.
-Some owners will decide to block out two hours of every day to leave the hostel, so they're not stuck there all day everyday.
-In this case, it's a lot more easier to understand and not so frustrating, but I have to confess, it's still annoying to have to deal with as a traveler regardless of the reasons behind it.
+Some owners will decide to block out two hours of every day to leave the hostel, so they're not stuck there all day every day.

 They're definitely quite rare, especially in larger hostels where there are plenty of staff members around.
-In six years of full-time travel, I've come across a hostel lockout exactly twice.
 It's therefore not something you need to worry about if you're planning a trip -- the odds are unlikely that you'll even have to deal with one.

 There aren't many.
 One of them, though, is that it forces you to get outside and explore the place you're in.
 And while that may sound weird, travel burnout is real, and sometimes you'll just feel like sitting in your hostel and watching TV shows instead of wandering around yet another museum.

-You'll might say it won't happen to you -- I know I definitely did -- but it hits most travelers eventually, and that's when a hostel lockout does some good.
+You might say it won't happen to you, but it hits most travelers eventually, and that's when a hostel lockout does some good.
 It forces you to get outside and explore your surroundings, it encourages you to get some exercise, and it forces you to stop looking at a screen all day.
 And who knows, going for a spontaneous wander around a new place could lead you to a cool spot you wouldn't have otherwise discovered.

-As frustrating as hostel lockouts can be, they're great if you're feeling burnt out and in need of some motivation to explore.
+As frustrating as hostel lockouts can be, they're great if you're feeling burned out and in need of some motivation to explore.